Dipankar Banik

 Languages English · हिंदी (Hindi) 2

-The wrong one will slow you down for a decade.
-The right one stops being noticed.
-Spend more time choosing than building, the cheapest line of code is the one you didn't write.
+The wrong abstraction slows a team down for years; the right one stops being noticed.
+Spend more time choosing than building.
+The cheapest line of code is the one you never write.

 Anyone can write a service.
-Making it talk reliably to an AS400 from 1998, an OAM SSO layer, and a Salesforce instance, that's where two decades of judgment quietly shows up.
+Making it work reliably with a legacy AS400, an enterprise SSO layer, and a Salesforce instance at the same time is where experience shows.

 Reversibility is a feature.

-Every meaningful change should ship behind a feature flag or in dark mode, and stay there until the metrics agree with the plan.
-Twenty years in, the deploys I regret are the ones I couldn't roll back cheaply.
+Meaningful changes ship behind feature flags and stay dark until the metrics agree with the plan.
 The rollback path belongs in the design, not the postmortem.

 Read before you rewrite.